Cloth-eez Birdseye Wipes - White

 2-Layer birdseye baby wipes in optical-brightener-free white cotton.
 Pack of 12.

 Two layers of 100% cotton birdseye fabric.
 About 7 x 7.5 inches after shrinkage with some variation.
 Before shrinkage they are about 8.5 x 8.5 inches.
 Fold in half to fit into a wipes warmer.

 Quick to prep.
 Just wash twice and start using them.
+Easy.

 Birdseye fabric has little "birds" woven into the fabric.
 This is much smoother than terry but not as smooth as flannel.
 Thus, they have a nice amount of "grippiness" to get stuff off with a balance of being smooth enough for softness.
 They can also be used as cotton diaper liners, to keep meconium off of your newborn diapers or if you need to use a cream but don't want to use a flushable liner.
 The cream will wash out of these more easily than a prefold or other diaper because they are thinner, yet you still might have to scrub creams off by hand.
 Easy washing and fast drying.
 Also great in the kitchen for little cleanups jobs.

 We added a small seam across the wipe to help them keep their shape, yet cotton shrinkage will vary a bit of course.
 Suggested amount: 4 packs for a young baby, 3 packs for an older baby.
 100% cotton.
 Two layers of fabric sewn together to keeps stuff off your hands yet they are still thin enough to be easy to use.

-There are many ways to use cotton wipes.
-Here is one idea.
-See how nice and flat these wipes are after washing?
+They fit in most wipes warmers when folded in half.
+Notice how nice and flat these wipes are after washing.
 Trim yet substantial since they are two layers